ellaism/ellaism.org/_posts/2018-03-14-post-conflict-debriefing.md

 ### Sidechains

-It is mentioned in some other sources that this "token" EGEM planned to launch might actually be a "sidechain", which uses the Blake2s Proof of Work algorithm and to design it so that it can be dual-mined with Ellaism.
-This is then combined with an "exchange" to allow tokens to be swapped.
+The EGEM token proposal included the prospect of using a "sidechain" for the launch of the token.
+This would then be combined with an "exchange" to allow tokens to be swapped.

-If this is the case, then Core team's concern is that, while EGEM might have designed this with good intention, in practice, sidechains that work like this usually creates direct competition with the parent chain.
-In addition, because sidechain requires a huge amount of extra efforts to design, the author usually ended up just creating another totally separate chain, with no relationship with the originally planned parent chain.
-Using a normal exchange to allow swapping also raises centralization concerns.
+The Core team's concern in this case was that while EGEM had designed this with the best of intentions, in practice sidechains that work like this usually create direct competition with the parent chain.
+In addition, because a sidechain requires a huge amount of extra efforts to design, in most cases the author usually ends up just creating another totally separate chain with no relationship to the originally planned parent chain.
+Also, using a normal exchange to allow swapping could also raise centralization concerns.

-During the conflicts with EGEM team, Ellaismer used the Callisto example, but failed to express clearly about the above concerns.
-This is something that Core team should have done better.
+During the discussion with the EGEM team, Ellaismer used the Callisto example, but failed to express clearly all of his above concerns.
+This is something he and the Core team endeavor to improve upon for future project proposals.

 ## Community Management